patternfly/training-scenarios/react-charts/donut-chart/step2.md

 1) <strong>Navigate to the `src` folder and open `src/App.js`{{open}}</strong>

-2) Set up the general structure of the chart and the necessary import statements.</strong>
+2) <strong>Set up the general structure of the chart and the necessary import statements.</strong>

 Copy the following code into the `App.js` file, replacing all of the content there: